nco/pynco/README.md

 pynco
 ============

-Language bindings for [NCO](http://nco.sourceforge.net/).
+Python bindings for [NCO](http://nco.sourceforge.net/).
 A fork from Ralf Mueller's [cdo-bindings](https://github.com/Try2Code/cdo-bindings).

 ## `pynco` - Use Python to access the power of [NCO](http://nco.sourceforge.net/)